mahfuzhasanreza/learn-javascript/js-concepts/README.md

 - The call stack is used by JS to keep track of multiple function calls
 - In order to manage the execution contexts, the JS engine used a call stack

+## Single-Threaded
+JS is Single-Threaded.
+- Single-threaded means only one statement is executed at a time
+- JS only has one call stack
+- JS runs code line by line
+- Must finish executing a piece of code before moving onto the next

+**Synchronous:** Loading serial wise (sequentially) **Asynchronous:** Loading at their own pace, none is waiting for any of others (Ex. setTimeout())